 - Most popular user feedback metrics

-- Tips for collecting user feedback
+- How to collect user feedback

-- Best user feedback software
+- Best user feedback tools

 Today, consumers look to others’ opinions to decide how they should feel or think about a brand — and whether or not we should give them our business.
 This, my friends, has given rise to an economy driven by consumer feedback — what my colleague Joe Fuca calls the Feedback Economy.Forbes